treytipton4/file-transfer/README.md

 # file-transfer
-Using github to move files from one to another
+Using github to move files from the old RStudio server to the new one